willsurj/XDBeam/README.md

 - Add a wallet part to display:
   - Most recent transactions
+- Add a form to submit transactions
+  - Only has to have sending (transfer) operation
+  - Creating can be automatic, just whenever the Fed returns the need or a normal address doesn't exist (seen from error)
+  - Either way, message needs to be **clear** that the txn will require
+    - Minimum **10 XDB** sent to new account and **10 XDB** leftover, so min **20 XDB + gas (XDB) + transfer amt**
+  - XDB values displayed in a base currency (ZUSD????) would also be useful, but that's roadmap stuff
 - Set up the Go server, which will have federation and also txn building (since I can't get the JavaScript SDK working)
   - Test out the transaction builder part
 - Download Go, PostgreSQL, and the federation server and test them locally